ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 MAY return HTTP status code 405 Method Not Allowed.

-When the server responds with an error status, it SHOULD provide additional information using a problem document {{!RFC7807}}.
+When the server responds with an error status, it SHOULD provide additional information using a problem detail object {{!RFC9457}}.
 To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the DAP URN namespace "urn:ietf:params:ppm:dap:error:"):